Improving the energy efficiency of your home

 - Use flat-bottomed pans

-- Turn off the plug, in between use
+- Turn off the plug in between uses

 - It is best to use the washing machine when it is full